Skip to main content

 In 2017, Myanmar security forces launched armed attacks and targeted violence on a massive scale against the Rohingya population of Rakhine State, forcing more than 745,000 people to flee across the border into neighbouring Bangladesh.

-The Rohingya continue to be deprived of basic rights, including citizenship, freedom of movement, and access to resources and essential services.
+Meanwhile, some 600,000 Rohingya remain in Rakhine, of which 144,000 have been confined to camps since 2012.
+They are deprived of basic rights, including citizenship, freedom of movement and access to resources and essential services.

 Map Myanmar